Moment of silence: In United States schools

 First Lady Michelle Obama and President Barack Obama return to the White House after leading a moment of silence for the victims of the 2011 Tucson shooting.

 The U.S. Supreme Court ruled in 1962 that official organization, sponsorship, or endorsement of school prayer in public schools is forbidden by the First Amendment to the United States Constitution.
 Teachers and school officials may not lead classes in prayer, but prayer is permitted at voluntary religious clubs, and students are not prohibited from praying themselves.
 Other rulings have forbidden public, organized prayer at school assemblies, sporting events, and similar school-sponsored activities.

 Public moments of silence in the United States both arise from and contribute to this debate over prayer and the separation of church and state.
 A moment of silence lacks any specific religious formulation, and therefore it has been presented as a way of creating reflection and respect without endorsing any particular religion.

 President Ronald Reagan was a supporter of a moment of silence in American schools.
 In 1981, Reagan formally proposed a constitutional amendment permitting organized prayer in public schools.
 In his 1984 state of the union address, Reagan asked Congress, who begin their day with an invocation: "If you can begin your day with a member of the clergy standing right here leading you in prayer, then why can't freedom to acknowledge God be enjoyed again by children in every schoolroom across this land?"
-Colin Powell, a longtime advocate, has recommended a simple moment of silence at the start of each school day.
-Further, he states that students could use this interval to pray, meditate, contemplate or study.
+Colin Powell, a longtime advocate, had recommended a simple moment of silence at the start of each school day.
+Further, he stated that students could use this interval to pray, meditate, contemplate or study.

+Rabbi Menachem Mendel Schneerson, the Lubavitcher Rebbe, advocated a daily moment of silence in public schools as part of moral education.